How you'll help

 Build your skills

-To work as a nursing assistant certified, you will need to complete training approved by the Washington State Board of Nursing.
-Find an approved training program near you by visiting the Nursing Assistant Training Programs webpage.
+To work as a nursing assistant certified, you must finish training that is approved by the Washington State Board of Nursing.
+You can find a training program near you on the Nursing Assistant Training Programs webpage.

-To learn more about the different types of nursing assistant training programs in Washington State, check out Types of Nursing Assistant Training Programs webpage.
+To learn about the different kinds of nursing assistant training in Washington, visit the Types of Nursing Assistant Training Programs webpage.

 Step into your role

-To work as a nursing assistant certified, you will need to pass an exam and get certified through the Washington State Department of Health.
+To become a nursing assistant certified, you need to pass the exam and get your certification from the Washington State Department of Health.

-Explore additional nursing assistant certification requirements and submit your application through DOH’s Nursing Assistant webpage.
+You can find all other requirements and send in your application on the DOH’s Nursing Assistant webpage.

 Discover job opportunities

-You can find a nursing assistant certified job in your area by:
+You can find a nursing assistant certified jobs by:

-• Contacting your Navigator to get personalized help on how to find job openings in your area that may be a good fit for you.
+- Your Navigator can also help you find job openings that may be a good fit for you.

 Stay certified to keep making a difference

-After you get your nursing assistant certified certification, you will need to renew it every year to maintain your license.
-For information on renewing you license, check out the Department of Health’s License Renewals webpage.
+After you become a nursing assistant certified, you must renew your certification every year to keep your license active.
+To learn how to renew, visit the Department of Health’s License Renewals webpage.

 Fast track your nursing assistant certified through the bridge program.